SensibleRails/sensible_rails_starter_template/README.md

 > Maybe there's a neat lib that can be used

+## Contributions

+Contribution welcome 🤗

 ## Alternatives

   #### From excid3 (Chris) at GoRails
 - [Jumpstart](https://github.com/excid3/jumpstart) - Easily jumpstart a new Rails application with a bunch of great features by default
-- [Jumpstart Pro](https://jumpstartrails.com/) - Jumpstart Pro is the best Ruby on Rails SaaS template out there.
+- [Jumpstart Pro](https://jumpstartrails.com/) `PAID` - Jumpstart Pro is the best Ruby on Rails SaaS template out there.
 Focus on your business, not on the boilerplate.
 - [RailsBytes](https://railsbytes.com/) - Ruby on Rails templates allow you to add features to both old and new apps.
 Check out our repository of templates for adding everything from authentication to error monitoring to your apps.

 #### From Matt Brictson